 Students are expected to have a working knowledge of and abide by the ethical standards that govern professional practice (AAMFT ethical standards) throughout their fieldwork experiences.
-Should any concerns with regard to appropriate behavior under specific circumstances arise, students are to immediately contact their University supervisor.
+Should any concerns regarding appropriate behavior arise, students are to immediately contact their University supervisor.
 A breech of any ethical standard may result in termination from the MFT program.